king-knight-harsh/resume/index.md

 - Dean's List for the MUN Faculty of Science, 2020-2021
 - Dean's List for the MUN Faculty of Science, 2021-2022
 - Dean's List for the MUN Faculty of Science, 2022-2023
+- Dean's List for the MUN Faculty of Science, 2023-2024
 - Doctor William Boyle Scholarship 2023-2024

 ## **🥇 Notable Achievements in Technology**